-Figure 32: Location of RCAAS, 2019
+Figure 30: Location of RCAAS, 2019

-Figure 20: Location of RCAAS, Sacramento County, 2019 Source: American Community Survey (ACS), 2015 - 2019; Original data sourced from PlaceWorks, 2021.
+Source: American Community Survey (ACS), 2015 - 2019; Original data sourced from PlaceWorks, 2021.

 ACCESS TO OPPORTUNITY

 Across the nation, affordable housing has been disproportionately developed in minority neighborhoods with high poverty rates, thereby reinforcing the concentration of poverty and racial segregation in low opportunity and low resource areas.
 Several agencies have developed "opportunity indices" to assess and measure geographic access to opportunities, including HUD; the University of California at Davis, Center for Regional Change; and HCD in coordination with the California Tax Credit Allocation Committee (TCAC).
 For the purpose of this assessment, the opportunity index prepared by HCD and TCAC is used to analyze access to opportunity in Sacramento County.